benmepham/MigrateGitlabToForgejo/README.md

 - Archive repository on GitLab after migration.
 - use HTTPS rather than SSH.
 Must setup the credentials before first run.
+- GitHub migrate + delete
+- GitHub mirror script (can be run on cron)

+TODO: tidy scripts

 ## Usage